Neşe Devenot

 Contact Information

-Neşe Devenot (she/they) joined the University Writing Program in 2023.
+Dr. Neşe Devenot (they/them) joined the University Writing Program in 2023.
 Their courses have explored interdisciplinary topics including drugs in society, bioethics, comparative literature, and transdisciplinary collaboration.
 They received their BA in Philosophy and Literature from Bard College and their MA and PhD in Comparative Literature & Literary Theory from the University of Pennsylvania, where they received the Penn Prize for Excellence in Teaching.